VirusPilot/stratux-pi4/README.md

 - based on my fork https://github.com/VirusPilot/stratux which has the following modifications compared to the "standard" version:
 - image/config.txt: slight modifications
 - main/gps.go: load default configuration for u-blox GPS before sending the Stratux related configuration
-- main/gps.go: initial support for u-blox M10S
+- main/gps.go: initial support for u-blox M10S (connected via UART)
 - main/gps.go: use Beidou instead of Glonass in case of u-blox 8 so that the three following GNSS are used: GPS, Galileio, Beidou
 - main/gps.go: enable GPS LED to indicate a valid GPS fix